 The first verse of Judges 14 tells us that Samson “went down to Timnah.”
 The very next verse explains that after his excursion to Timnah, “he came back” in order to tell his parents about the Philistine woman he wanted to marry.
-(The footnote and other translations explain that the literal meaning is “up.”)
+(Footnotes and / or other translations explain that the literal meaning is “up.”)

 To get the whole story, you’ll have to look at more than a map that shows only political boundaries.
 You’ll need to examine a physical map, or relief map, too.
 It would also be a good idea to take a look at special maps indicating soil types and average annual rainfall.
 All of these are available in good Bible atlases.
 With such maps, you’ll soon discover that geography was a critical factor making life difficult for the Israelite tribes of Judah and Dan, which were closest to the Philistines.

 Plain Geography for the Philistines

 The Philistines moved into the area as part of a migration of “Sea Peoples” from the Aegean, which may be one reason they staked their claim to territory bordering on the Mediterranean Sea.
 The land they seized was some of the best farmland for at least two reasons.
 First, it was relatively level, and second, it was fertile.